Better Bitters Tincture

 Better Bitters, digestive bitters help stimulate the production of your body’s digestive juices.
 Enabling the body to function efficiently at breaking down food, absorbing nutrients, and eliminating waste.

-ginger (fresh), dandelion leaf, fennel seed, cassia cinnamon bark + gluten-free vodka
+ginger (fresh), dandelion leaf, dandelion root, fennel seed, cassia cinnamon bark + gluten-free vodka

 Ginger (fresh) contains aromatic compounds that increases the production of digestive fluids and enzymes, lowers blood pressure, blood sugar and cholesterol.
 It also contains bitter compounds that reduces muscle spasms, increases blood circulation and dilate blood vessels.
 Ginger is a great herbal source of trace minerals, especially silicon, magnesium and manganese.